Joe Slovo

-Joe Slovo (born Yossel Mashel Slovo; 23 May 1926 – 6 January 1995) was a South African politician, and an opponent of the apartheid system.
-A Marxist-Leninist, he was a long-time leader and theorist in the South African Communist Party (SACP), a leading member of the African National Congress (ANC), and a commander of the ANC's military wing Umkhonto we Sizwe (MK).
+Yossel Mashel "Joe" Slovo (23 May 1926 – 6 January 1995) was a South African politician and anti-apartheid activist.
+A Marxist-Leninist, he was a long-time leader and theorist in the South African Communist Party (SACP), a leading member of the African National Congress (ANC), and a commander of the ANC's military wing uMkhonto we Sizwe (MK).

-A South African citizen from a Jewish-Lithuanian family, Slovo was a delegate to the multiracial Congress of the People of June 1955 which drew up the Freedom Charter.
-He was imprisoned for six months in 1960, and emerged as a leader of Umkhonto we Sizwe the following year.
+Slovo was a delegate to the multiracial Congress of the People of June 1955 which drew up the Freedom Charter.
+He was imprisoned for six months in 1960, and emerged as a leader of uMkhonto we Sizwe the following year.
 He lived in exile from 1963 to 1990, conducting operations against the apartheid régime from the United Kingdom, Angola, Mozambique, and Zambia.

-In 1990 he returned to South Africa, and took part in the negotiations that ended apartheid.
+In 1990, he returned to South Africa, and took part in the negotiations that ended apartheid.
 He became known for proposing the "sunset clauses" covering the 5 years following a democratic election, including guarantees and concessions to all sides, and his fierce non-racialist stance.
 After the elections of 1994, he became Minister for Housing in Nelson Mandela's government.
 He died of cancer in 1995.

-Life
+Personal and political life

+Family, relationships, and education

-Slovo was born in Obeliai, Lithuania, to a Jewish family that emigrated to the Union of South Africa when he was eight.
+Slovo was born on 23 May 1926 in Obeliai, Lithuania, to a Jewish family that emigrated to the Union of South Africa when he was eight.
 His father worked as a truck driver in Johannesburg.
 Although his family were religious, he became an atheist who retained respect for "the positive aspects of Jewish culture".
 Slovo was educated at King Edward VII School and left school in 1941 and found work as a dispatch clerk.
 He joined the National Union of Distributive Workers and, as a shop steward, was involved in organising a strike.